mattb2401/logticz/README.md

 # Logticz

-Blazing fast, structured, leveled logging in Go.
+Log monitoring application from a web UI

 ## Install

-There are various ways of installing Prometheus.
+There are various ways of installing Logticz.

 ### Precompiled binaries